-Note that slices of arrays do not copy the internal array data but also produce new views of the original data.
+Note that slices of arrays do not copy the internal array data but only produce new views of the original data.
+This is different from list or tuple slicing and an explicit copy () is recommended if the original data is not required anymore.